48 Idioms About Roads

 Other ways to say: Going nowhere, pointless

-Fun Fact/Origin: From a path that doesn’t lead to a goal.
+Fun Fact/Origin: It’s from the image of traveling a road that doesn’t lead to a goal or finish.

 20. Step off the beaten path